-Opiate addiction has been a source of pain and suffering for thousands of years, from the day of ancient Greece all the way to the present.
-In the US, recent estimates suggest that more than 1 million people abuse heroin on a regular basis and that nearly 2 million people abuse prescription opiates each year, leading to countless deaths due to overdose.
+Opiate addiction has been a source of pain and suffering for thousands of years, from the days of ancient Greece to the present.
+In the United States recent estimates suggest that more than 1 million people abuse heroin on a regular basis and that nearly 2 million people abuse prescription opiates each year, leading to countless deaths due to overdose.
 Those numbers have risen quickly over the past decade, making opiate dependence an urgent problem for society at large.

-While opiates are used medically to safely sedate and relieve pain for trauma patients and those who have undergone major surgery, abusing these drugs can have significant negative effects on the body.
+While opiates are used to relieve chronic pain, abusing these drugs can have significant negative effects.

 The long-term consequences of opiate abuse may include: